WebKit/WebKit/Source/WebKit/WPEPlatform/docs/compiling.md

-The per-backend implementations are independently optional via `ENABLE_WPE_PLATFORM_WAYLAND`, `ENABLE_WPE_PLATFORM_DRM`, and `ENABLE_WPE_PLATFORM_HEADLESS` (all default `ON` when WPEPlatform itself is enabled).
+The per-backend implementations are independently optional via `ENABLE_WPE_PLATFORM_WAYLAND`, `ENABLE_WPE_PLATFORM_DRM`, and `ENABLE_WPE_PLATFORM_HEADLESS` (all default `ON`).
 The DRM built-in additionally requires GBM (`USE_GBM`), so `wpe-platform-drm-2.0` is absent when GBM is unavailable even with the option left on.
 If your application pins to a specific built-in implementation, probe for that module too:

 ```sh
 pkg-config --exists wpe-platform-wayland-2.0 || \